kermitt2/delft/Readme.md

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models to a production stack such as Java/Scala and C++.

 DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7+ as backend.
 At this stage, we do not guarantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
-As always, GPU(s) are required for decent training time (GeForce GTX 1050Ti for instance is OK).
+As always, GPU(s) are required for decent training time: a GeForce GTX 1050 Ti for instance is absolutely OK without ELMo contextual embeddings.
+Using ELMo was fine with a GeForce GTX 1080 Ti.

 ## Install